thesephist/schrift/README.md

 - Escape analysis
 - Expression normalization for easier code generation

-### Code generation and bytecode format
+### (Byte)code generation

 The VM's bytecode is a flattened, optimized representation of an Ink program.
 The main goal of the bytecode format is

 1. Take advantage of data locality to improve runtime performance.
 2. Enable instruction-level pipelining and parallelism at runtime, as much as possible.
-3. Provide a good format for code optimization
+3. Provide a good representation of the program for further optimization

 Schrift's bytecode is register-based and designed to be an optimized single static assignment (SSA) form of the Ink AST.
-Each function and expression list in Ink is compiled to a separate contiguous block of bytecode, called `Block`, to allow for incremental compilation and replacements of parts of a program during interactive evaluation of a program.
+Each function and expression list in Ink is compiled to a separate contiguous block of bytecode, called a `Block`, to allow for incremental compilation and replacements of parts of a program during interactive evaluation of a program.
+An Ink program is then compiled into a flat list of `Block`s that reference each other to form a call graph.

 ### Optimizations